 - a) The first (1st) day any of such monies has been received by the eligible financial institution, or - b) The last date to which interest has been paid in accordance with Clause 5.a; whichever is later.

-"Agreement(s)" means the agreement(s) in force from time to time between the Board and the Union as described in Letter of Understanding No. 7
+"Agreement(s)" means the agreement(s) in force from time to time between the Board and the Union as described in the Provincial Framework Agreement.

 "Board" means the Board of Education, School District No. 8 (Kootenay Lake)